gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The handler verifies that the group name in the /ace-group/GROUPNAME/gm-pub-key path is a subset of the 'scope' stored in the Access Token associated to the requesting client.

 The handler also verifies that the roles granted to the requesting client allow it to perform this operation on this resource (REQ8).
-If either verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.
+If either verification fails, the Group Manager MUST respond with a 4.03 (Forbidden) error message.

 If the requesting client is not a current group member and GROUPNAME denotes a pairwise-only group, the Group Manager MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 7 ("Signatures not used in the group").